projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ==================

 ACRN supports ACPI standard defined power state: S3 and S5 in system level.
-For each guest, ACRN assume guest implements OSPM and controls its own power state accordingly.
+For each guest, ACRN assumes guest implements OSPM and controls its own power state accordingly.
 ACRN doesn't involve guest OSPM.
 Instead, it traps the power state transition request from guest and emulates it.